imics-lab/tts-gan/README.md

 # TTS-GAN: A Transformer-based Time-Series Generative Adversarial Network
 ---

-This repository contains code from the paper "TTS-GAN: A Transformer-based Time-Series Generative Adversarial Network"
+This repository contains code from the paper "TTS-GAN: A Transformer-based Time-Series Generative Adversarial Network".

+The paper has been accepted to publish in the 20th International Conference on Artificial Intelligence in Medicine (AIME 2022).

+The camera ready version will be available soon.

 ---